ritchielawrence/cmdow/README.md

 ## Is Cmdow Malware?<a name="is-cmdow-malware"></a>

-**Of course not!** However, not everyone agrees.
-One of Cmdow's features allow users to hide program windows and it's this feature that has led to 40% of anti-virus vendors classifying Cmdow as anything from a hacking tool to a trojan.
+**Of course not!** However, not everyone agrees...
+One of Cmdow's many features allows the user to hide program windows and this has led to 40% of anti-virus vendors classifying Cmdow as anything from a hacking tool to a trojan<sup>[&dagger;](#trojan)</sup>.
 On the other hand, 60% of anti-virus vendors regard Cmdow as completely safe.

-Don't take my word for it though - view the anti-virus scan results yourself.
+You can view the anti-virus scan results yourself.
 Download the latest version of Cmdow, extract the contents of the zip file and upload cmdow.exe to [VirusTotal](https://virustotal.com/).
-You'll end up at this page at a page like this:
+You'll end up at  a page like this:
 [https://virustotal.com/en/file/767b877e735c425bf05c34683356abfde4070b092f17a4741ea5ac490611f3de/analysis/](https://virustotal.com/en/file/767b877e735c425bf05c34683356abfde4070b092f17a4741ea5ac490611f3de/analysis/) (note, the long hexadecimal string in the URL matches the [SHA256 checksum](https://en.wikipedia.org/wiki/Sha1sum) of cmdow.exe, v1.4.8 in this instance).

-If you still have any doubts about the safety of Cmdow, you should audit the source code and compile it yourself.
-This is not a difficult task as the source code is self explanatory with liberal comments and compiles without errors or warnings using the free [Code::Blocks](http://www.codeblocks.org/) IDE.
+Obviously, if you have any doubts about the safety of Cmdow then don't use it or audit the source code yourself.
+Auditing shouldn't be too difficult as the code is self explanatory with liberal comments.
+It compiles without errors or warnings using the free [Code::Blocks](http://www.codeblocks.org/) IDE.
 There's even a Code::Blocks project file ([cmdow.cbp](https://github.com/ritchielawrence/cmdow/blob/master/cmdow.cbp)) included in the Cmdow download.

+<sup><a name="trojan">&dagger;</a></sup> Ten vendors actually regard passing 0 to the Windows API function [ShowWindowAsync](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633549%28v=vs.85%29.aspx) as enough to create a trojan!

 ## Synopsis<a name="synopsis"></a>